Successful Development of a Faculty Cluster-Hiring Program at NC State University

 We all know that innovation is key to success in higher education.
 But innovation implies change, and organizations have a tendency to resist change.
 It didn’t help matters when the bottom dropped out of the economy in 2008, fundamentally altering the higher-ed funding landscape.

 All the while, the world continues to face issues that refuse to stay confined within funding limitations or disciplinary boundaries, such as emerging diseases, increasing global food demand, the need for sustainable energy and the impact of technology on society.
-For universities to fulfill their missions, they must find new ways to conceptualize the problems we face—and new ways to solve them.
+For universities to fulfill their missions, we must find new ways to conceptualize the problems we face—and new ways to solve them.

 In 2011, NC State University responded to these challenges, in part, by launching the Chancellor’s Faculty Excellence Program, an initiative to create interdisciplinary clusters of faculty focused on addressing the world’s most pressing challenges.